DLorenzoLaguno17/TDD/README.md

 *DevCrumb's general UML for their game [Warcraft II: The Stolen Artifacts](https://devcrumbs.github.io/Warcraft-II/).*

 ### Branching policy
-Branches are very useful during the programming process of the game, but a team needs to have stipulated in which way are they going to use them to ensure this advantage does not turn against them.
+Branches are very useful during the coding process of the game, but a team needs to have stipulated in which way are they going to use them to ensure this advantage does not turn against them.
 This is what this section of the TDD is for.
 It defines a series of rules and conventions that are going to be followed every time a member desires to make a commit.
 These rules consist of when should a developer branch, which branch should the developer use, when should the developer commit a merge and to which branch sould the developer make the merge commit.

 <p align="center">
   <img src="https://github.com/DLorenzoLaguno17/TDD/blob/master/docs/github-branches.jpg?raw=true" alt="Github branches" width="675" height="380">